 My life has been punctuated with other people’s violence.
 I spent my coming of age years in Israel at the height of the second Intifada.
 I was nearly murdered in a pogrom by a mob on a subway train.
 Rescued by a Bangladeshi Muslim, a Russian girlfriend and my own two fists.
 I served in the FDNY four years as an Emergency Medical Specialist.
 I spent five years smuggling medical supplies and training Haitian dissidents as paramedics.
-I studied international development with dissident radicals, technocrats and NGO apparchiks from across the world.
+I studied international development with dissident radicals, technocrats and NGO workers from across the world.
 I have served the Kurdish movement in Iraq and Syria.
-I worked on the frontlines of the Covid 19 Pandemic.
+I worked on the front lines of the Covid-19 Pandemic.

 I am trying to capture in words the explicit violence of a world my American people have no idea is real.
 I try in my manuscripts to craft a future America where the violence of past and present times is here and the mountain is less secure.
 Each manuscript is from a different period, but all of them use those I have known well to paint what I can never with enough stories capture: the blackness of misery in the world beyond our gates and the intrigues & aspirations of the refugees who arrive here.

-The Motherland Call “American Refugee” is a seven part novella serial about an American bourgeoisie who ends up in concentration camps no one know exist and then an exile.
-First in London and then in Israel, it is about the beginnings of an Israeli resistance movement and the very end of the Pax Americana.
+The Motherland Call “American Refugee” is a seven part novella serial about an American youth who ends up in concentration camps no one know exist and then an exile.
+First in London and then in Israel, it is about the beginnings of an Israeli resistance movement and the very end of the Pax-Americana.

-The World to Come “Partizan Song” is a four part noire epic about the strange beginnings of a Chechnya fated like revolt in the Borough of Brooklyn.
+The World to Come “Partizan Songs + Fire on the Mountain” is a four Act Noire epic about the strange beginnings of new global conciousness after a Chechnya fated like revolt in the Borough of Brooklyn.

-Anfom Frere is about the rescuers and the natives following the earthquake in Haiti resulting in the death of over 300,000 and also nations first ambulance service.
+Anfom Frere is about the interactions of rescuers and natives following the deadly earthquake in Haiti resulting in the death of over 300,000 and also nations first ambulance service.

-The Unlimited Operation is a collection of futurist epic love poems celebrating the Russian mentality unleahed in America.
+The Unlimited Operation is a collection of futurist epic love poems celebrating the Russian mentality unleashed in America.

-Tbe Totten Green is a colleciotn of short stories from New York City ambulances.
+In Ambuland is a collection of short stories from New York City ambulances.